What information is available on EMIS Change pages?

 Some changes, on the other hand, will be seen immediately.
 Documentation changes are one example.
 If the above change also includes a change to the TLC Status report explanation, that update will be posted as of the May #2 release date.

 Note that releases are referred to by the month and the number of the release within that month.
-In October 2019 there were two releases: the first on October 10 and the second on October 24.
-The former was the Oct #1 release, and the latter was the Oct #2 release.
+November 2025 had two releases: the first on November 13 and the second on November 27.
+The first is the Nov #1 release, the second is the Nov #2 release.
+Two weeks later, on December 11 is the Dec #1 release.

 Back to Top